formsbyair/Documentation/docs/_posts/2024-05-21-form-element-class-names.md

 type: platform
 ---

-We've added explicit class names to key form elements so you can customize, move or hide them with custom CSS
+We've added explicit class names to key form elements so you can customize, move or hide them with CSS

 form-background
 form-status